VSP Vision Care: Acquisitions

 In July 2008, VSP announced its acquisition of the Ft.
 Lauderdale, Fla.-based Ultra Lens lab and partnered with the optical lab Perfect Optics in California.

 In August 2008, VSP acquired the Melville, New York company Marchon Eyewear Inc. for $735 million with a combination of cash and debt after receiving regulatory approval from the California Department of Managed Care and the Connecticut Department of Insurance.
 The VSP-owned Altair Eyewear became a division of Marchon and remains in its Rancho Cordova headquarters.
 VSP also gained ownership of the frame company Allure Eyewear, as well as OfficeMate Software Solutions.
 Marchon manufactures and sells branded and proprietary eyewear and sunwear for such brands as Calvin Klein Collection, Calvin Klein platinum, Calvin Klein Jeans, Columbia Sportswear, Converse, Cutler and Gross, Donna Karan, Dragon, Flexon, Lacoste, Liu·Jo, Longchamp, Marchon NYC, Marni, MCM Worldwide, Nautica, Nike, Nine West, Salvatore Ferragamo, Sean John, Skaga, and Victoria Beckham.
 Under the terms of the acquisition, Marchon became a wholly owned subsidiary.
 Marchon operates from its New York-based headquarters as an independent entity within the VSP organization.

 In 2019, VSP acquired Visionworks, an optical retailer in the U.S.

 In September 2025, VSP agreed to buy Italian eyewear manufacturer Marcolin from PAI Partners and minority shareholders.
+In December 2025, it was announced the acquisition had been completed.